ni/arbitrary-session-management/README.md

 #### Adapting for Your Use Case

-While packaging the client is optional, it is **highly recommended** for better modularity and reusability especially when integrating with multiple measurement plugins.
+While packaging the client is optional, it is **highly recommended** for better modularity and reusability especially when integrating with multiple Measurement Plugins.

-At a minimum, your client implementation should include:
+At bare minimum, your client implementation should include:

 - `session.py`: Defines the client and its session lifecycle logic.
 - `session_constructor.py`: Provides a callable interface for plugins to create sessions.